facelessuser/RegReplace/readme.md

     //     find:    Regex description of what you would like to target.
     //     replace: description of what you would like to replace target with.
     //              Variables are okay and are done by escaping the selection number \\1 etc.
+    // Optional parameters:
     //     greedy:       Boolean setting to define whether search is greedy or not.
+Default is true.
     //     case:         Boolean defining case sensitivity.
 True equals sensitive.
-    // Optional parameters:
+Defualt is true.
     //     scope_filter: an array of scope qualifiers for the match.
     //                       - Any instance of scope qualifies match: scope.name
     //                       - Entire match of scope qualifies match: !scope.name